The world is full of unsolicited baby advice. Believe me, I KNOW.

 You’re supposed to do THIS… You can count on THAT… ALWAYS do this… Don’t EVER do that… THIS is the best… But this is what EVERYBODY does!!!

 Everybody seems to have some sort of best baby advice.
 And they mean well, they certainly do.

 Every child and every parent is different.
 Do what works for YOUR family, even if it means you may hear some criticism.

 It’s OK to do things differently.

-Do keep in mind though that this post is being written by someone that broke rules and also got fired from a pediatrician’s office…
+Do keep in mind though that this article is being written by someone that got fired from the pediatrician’s office for breaking rules.
+Ooops.

 Take it or leave it.